-Budapest has too few restaurants located along the Danube River.
-And even the existing few are often content with offering vistas, rather than gastronomic delights.
-Flanked by endless rows of docked Viking river cruises, Szegedi Halászcsárda isn't a promising sight, but the restaurant is actually a positive surprise.
-As its moniker suggests, their specialty is the Hungarian fisherman’s soup, halászlé, especially its famed version from the south-Hungarian city of Szeged.
+Budapest has only a few restaurants right along the Danube River, and even the ones that exist are usually more about vistas than gastronomic delights.
+Flanked by endless rows of docked Viking river cruises, Szegedi Halászcsárda doesn't hold much promise at first sight, but it turns out to be a positive surprise.
+Their specialty is the Hungarian fisherman’s soup, halászlé, especially its famed version from the south-Hungarian city of Szeged.

-One of the distinguishing features of the Szeged fish soup is the thick, almost creamy broth.
-It’s accomplished by a laborious process of pressing the fish-laden liquid through a sieve, thereby maximizing its concentration.
-The soup at Szegedi Halászcsárda’s is very near a textbook version.
-The paprika's pungency rounds out and balances out the fresh fish broth.
-The maroon-hued broth, which is spicy, but not distractingly so, comes with soft fillets of oily carp (the “small” portion for €5 is still generous).
-For apps, order the fried bits of catfish with onion rings and fresh slices of bread (€6).
-If you have some stomach space left, the cottage cheese noodles blanketed in pork cracklings (túrós csusza; €6) is the traditional way to finish the meal.
+One of its distinguishing features is a thick, almost creamy broth, accomplished by a laborious process of pressing the fish-laden liquid through a sieve, thereby maximizing its concentration.
+The soup at Szegedi Halászcsárda’s is very near a textbook version—the paprika's pungency rounds out the fresh, maroon-hued fish broth.
+It's spicy, but not distractingly so, and comes with soft fillets of oily carp (the “small” portion for €5 is still generous).
+For apps, go for the catfish fritters with onion rings and fresh slices of bread (€6).
+If you have some stomach space left, the cottage cheese noodles with pork cracklings (túrós csusza; €6) is the traditional way to finish the meal.

-While the fisherman’s soup is keeping you busy, remember to occasionally look up and enjoy the picture-postcard views of Budapest.
-Due to its location near the tourist-heavy river cruises, most patrons at Szegedi Halászcsárda are foreigners.
-This also explains why there is a live gipsy band performing Hungarian songs Wednesday to Sunday, from 6 p.m. to 10 p.m.
+While the fisherman’s soup is keeping you busy, remember to also look up and enjoy the picture-postcard views of Budapest.
+Due to its location near the tourist-heavy river cruises, most patrons at Szegedi Halászcsárda are foreigners, which explains why a live gipsy band performs Hungarian folk songs every Wednesday to Sunday, from 6 p.m. to 10 p.m.